kopia/kopia/site/content/docs/Repositories/_index.md

 2. [Enable the Google Drive API](https://console.cloud.google.com/apis/library/drive.googleapis.com) for your project.

-3. Create a service account.
+3. [Create a service account](https://console.cloud.google.com/iam-admin/serviceaccounts).
 After enabling the API, you should be now prompted to [create credentials](https://console.cloud.google.com/apis/api/drive.googleapis.com/credentials).
 Choose `Service account` from the options, and give it a name.
 Note down the service account email.

 4. Create a key for the service account.
-You can do this by viewing the service account, navigating to the `Keys` tab, and clicking `Add Key` -> `Create new key`.
+You can do this by [viewing the service account](https://console.cloud.google.com/iam-admin/serviceaccounts), navigating to the `Keys` tab, and clicking `Add Key` -> `Create new key`.
 You should choose `JSON` for the key type.
 Save the file on your computer.

 5. Create or pick an existing Google Drive folder.
 The browser URL should look something like `https://drive.google.com/drive/u/0/folders/[folder_id]`.
 Note down the last part of the URL.
 That's your folder ID.

-6. Share the folder with the service account.
-Open the share dialog for the folder, and put in the service account email.
+6. Share the Google Drive folder with the service account.
+Open the share dialog for the folder by right-clicking the folder in Google Drive, and put in the service account email.
 You should choose the `Editor` as the access role.

 After these preparations, we can create a Kopia `repository` (assuming the folder ID is `z63ZZ1Npv3OFvDPwU3dX0w`) using the [`kopia repository create gdrive` command](../reference/command-line/common/repository-connect-gdrive/):